rwagg/RVMonitor-Public/README.md

 be stored.
 I tried to generate a lot of logs and assumed storage is cheap.
 As you can see in the rvmonitor.ini file, you can provide an alternate location for the log files if you need additional storage.
 Having the application run every 15 minutes 24x7 will generate a log file of about 51K per day.
 Each day is stored in a separate log file and the application will clean up logs older than the 'log_retention' setting in the rvmonitor.ini file.
-I did not provide a way to eleminate the log files all together.
-If you don't want them, please set the log retention to something like 1 or 2.
-Honestly, I use the log for debugging and to make sure things are running properly.
+I use the log for debugging and to make sure things are running properly.
 I don't see the little space they consume as an issue.

 To Setup the application on your Raspberry Pi:

-On the root of your Raspberry Pi, create a directory named '/RVmonitor' and a directory named '/RVmonitor/logs' Set the permissions so that Anyone can View Content, Change Content and Access content.
-You can do this through the File Manager copy all of the .py files into the /RVmonitor directorie, the /logs directory will fill itself. copy the file 'rvtemp.sh' to the /RVmonitor directory as well use chmod to configure the rvtemp.sh file as an executable, for example sudo chmod +x /RVmonitor/rvtemp.sh
+On the root of your Raspberry Pi, create a directory named '/RVmonitor' and a directory named '/RVmonitor/logs'

+Set the permissions so that Anyone can View Content, Change Content and Access content.
+You can do this through the File Manager.

+copy all of the .py files into the /RVmonitor directory, the /logs directory will fill itself.

+copy the file 'rvtemp.sh' to the /RVmonitor directory as well

+use chmod to configure the rvtemp.sh file as an executable, for example

+sudo chmod +x /RVmonitor/rvtemp.sh

 Take the file rvmonitor.ini.Example and rename it to rvmonitor.ini.
 If the file rvmonitor.ini is missing, the application will crash.

 Configure cron to run the application every 15 minutes.
 Use the command line